Iraqi invasion of Kuwait

 Though the true intent behind Iraq's decision to attack Kuwait is disputed, a variety of speculations have been made.
 One possible motive concerned Iraq's inability to repay the that it had borrowed from Kuwait during the Iran–Iraq War.
 Proponents of this theory point to Kuwait's surge in petroleum production, which kept Iraq's revenues down; Kuwait's oil production levels were above the mandatory quota that was specified by the Organization of the Petroleum Exporting Countries (OPEC), which had consequently urged the country to moderate production amidst a sharp decrease in global oil prices.
 Iraq interpreted the Kuwaiti government's refusal to decrease oil production as an act of aggression against the Iraqi economy.
 In early 1990, Iraq accused Kuwait of slant drilling to steal Iraqi petroleum across the Iraq–Kuwait border, though some Iraqi sources indicated that Saddam Hussein had already made the decision to attack Kuwait a few months before the actual invasion.
-Within two days of the invasion, most Kuwaiti troops had been overrun by the Iraqis and most Kuwaiti officials had retreated to Saudi Arabia and Bahrain.
+Within two days of the invasion, most Kuwaiti military units had been overrun by the Iraqis and most Kuwaiti officials had gone into exile in Saudi Arabia and Bahrain.